SpongePowered/SpongeDocs/source/faq.rst

 -------------------------------------

 You will instead be accessing interfaces through Forge, which has a much greater number of names de-obfuscated.
 However, accessing “NMS” raises the risk of your plugin breaking as is the case here, but that is your prerogative.

 Will the New Server Be Multi-threaded?
 --------------------------------------

-It will be multi-threaded in the same fashion that is Minecraft is but we are not writing a server from scratch, so we are not able to make substantial changes.
+It will be multi-threaded in the same fashion that Minecraft is, but we are not writing a server from scratch, so we are not able to make substantial changes.

 How Will the New Server Perform in Comparison With Other Servers?
 -----------------------------------------------------------------

-We are currently investigating this, but we plan to reach or exceed performance of other implementations given time.
-The optimisations that were featured in Cauldron are also being evaluated.
+We are currently investigating this, but we plan to reach or exceed performance of other implementations, given time.
+The optimizations that were featured in Cauldron are also being evaluated.

 Will You Be Able to Send Mods From the Server to the Client?